apolo74/YARS/README.md

 1. Create a free account with [NVIDIA](https://build.nvidia.com/explore/discover), which hosts NVIDIA AI Foundation models.
 2. Click on your model of choice.
 3. Under Input select the Python tab, and click *Get API Key*.
 Then click *Generate Key*.
+The generated key should start with 'nvapi-'.
 4. Copy the generated key as NVIDIA_API_KEY and add it to your environment variables.

 ### Installing YARS